Skip to content

 Table Section Configuration Query

-Table Section Configuration Fields
+Table Section Configuration Columns

 8. Remember to save the report by clicking on the “Save” button located at the bottom right of the page.